Ryukote/CoreGenerics/README.md

 for that as well.

 # How do I use this library?
 It is very simple.
-Here is a small code sample that can be a reference for your implementations:
+You can use this library as a Nuget package from: https://www.nuget.org/packages/CoreGenerics/ Here is a small code sample that can be a reference for your implementations:

 ```cs
 public class ValuesController : CRUDController<Test, int>